gabrieIb/FaiTU_v2/README.md

 1. `cd android-app && .\gradlew.bat clean assembleRelease`
 2. Run `.\gradlew.bat connectedDebugAndroidTest` on a device or emulator.
+3. Copy the generated APK from `android-app/app/build/outputs/apk/release/app-release.apk` into `release/` with a meaningful filename (e.g. `FaiTu-release-YYYY-MM-DD.apk`).
-3. Tag the commit (`git tag -a vX.Y.Z -m "Release notes"`).
+4. Tag the commit (`git tag -a vX.Y.Z -m "Release notes"`).
-4. Submit the artifact to the Play Console (or distribute directly) and push the tag.
+5. Submit the artifact to the Play Console (or distribute directly) and push the tag.

+## Release artifacts

+- Latest generic-signed build: `release/FaiTu-release-2025-11-09.apk`

 Happy planning!
 Firestore keeps both devices in sync without any manual refresh.